Woman dies in pickup, tractor-trailer crash

-A woman is dead after the pickup she was a passenger in crashed into a tractor-trailer in the town of Coventry on Saturday night, according to State Police.
+A woman is dead after the pickup truck she was riding in crashed into a tractor-trailer in the town of Coventry on Saturday night, according to State Police.

-A little before 10 p.m., State Police at Sidney were sent to the intersection of state routes 206 and 235 for a reported crash.
+According to a media release, State Police at Sidney were sent to the intersection of state routes 206 and 235 for a reported crash about 10 p.m.

-When troopers arrived, members from Coventry Fire and EMS were on scene performing life-saving measures on Michelle Lieberman, 46, of Smithtown, according to a media release from troopers.
+When troopers arrived, members from Coventry Fire and EMS were on scene performing life-saving measures on Michelle Lieberman, 46, of Smithtown, according to the release.
 Lieberman was pronounced dead at the scene.

-The driver of the Chevrolet Silverado pickup truck, William J. Derosa Jr., 52, of Islip Terrace, sustained minor injuries and was was transported to Wilson Hospital, the release said.
-Two children, 7 and 12, who were also in the pickup truck were also transported for treatment at Wilson Hospital.
+The driver of the Chevrolet Silverado pickup truck, William J. Derosa Jr., 52, of Islip Terrace, suffered minor injuries and was was transported to Wilson Hospital, the release said.
+Two children, ages 7 and 12, who were also in the pickup truck were also transported for treatment at Wilson Hospital.

 The driver of the tractor-trailer, Robert M. Anderson, 64, of Lisle, was not injured, the release said.